yuhonghong66/kkulma.github.io/_posts/2017-08-13-friendships-among-top-r-twitterers.md

     ##  $ twitter_top_user: chr  "TheSmartJokes" "TheSmartJokes" "TheSmartJokes" "TheSmartJokes" ...
     ##  $ friend_id       : chr  "390877754" "6085962" "88540151" "108186743" ...

-... and use it to replace those that are already in the final friends list.
+... and use it to replace those friends that are already in the final friends list.

 ``` r
 friends_top30 <- friends_top %>%